 “Ms. Valentine, you’re having a heart attack,” a male voice says.
 I barely glance in his direction.
 “On a scale of one to ten, with one being the least, and ten being the worst, how is your pain?”

 It is not at all what I expect.
 There is no elephant sitting on my chest.
 There is no golf ball lodged in my throat.
 There is only an angry, clenched fist squeezing my heart.
 It makes me feel incompetent and unworthy of complaining.
+It's probably not as bad as having a limb severed.
 I try to rate it fairly.
 “Six, maybe,” I say.
 Wondering if I am going to die, I watch for the tunnel that will lead me to the light, and the faces of loved ones who have gone before me, but there is nothing.
 I surrender my body to the people working on it.

 A woman to my right says she is going to cut off my nightgown.
 Not waiting for my protest, she snips the straps, then gathers the silky fabric from the bottom until it is bunched in her hand above my chest.
 She begins working her scissors through it.
 I am naked underneath, and someone covers me with a sheet from the waist down.